jbinto/ansible-ubuntu-rails-server/README.md

 * Vagrant ships with insecure defaults.
 Can log in to the VM with `vagrant/vagrant`, and there is an insecure SSH key.
 Need to destroy this stuff.

+* In order to "destroy Vagrant", basically we just remove the `vagrant` user.
+Also, lock down SSH, etc (see `phred/5minbootstrap`.)

+* This means only one playbook should be executed as `vagrant`: the one that sets up the `deploy` user.
+Every script afterwards *must* be executable as `deploy`.

 * ~~Despite that, I still can't get `ansible-playbook` to work with the `vagrant` user, because my SSH key isn't moved there.~~ **UPDATE**: This was because I was overwriting `/etc/sudoers`.
 This gave `deploy` sudo access, but made everyone else (including `vagrant`) lose it.

 * Can't include RSA keys in the git repo.
 Run `ssh-keygen` and create a deploy keypair, and move it to `devops/templates/deploy_rsa[.pub]`.